 programs at BYU Marriott

 The following list outlines current graduate and undergraduate BYU Marriott programs.
-Students intending to apply to BYU Marriott are said to be pre-management majors.
-When mentioning alumni who graduated in past programs not listed below, refer to the major or program listed in the alumni database.
+Students intending to apply to BYU Marriott are said to be pre-business students.
+When mentioning alumni who graduated in past programs not listed below, refer to the major or program listed in the BYU alumni database.

 MAcc Short for master of accountancy.
 The abbreviation MAcc is preferred.
 Always prefix MAcc with a, not an.
 The program offers emphases in tax and professional accountancy.
 Students admitted to the MAcc program will receive both a BS in accountancy and a MAcc upon graduation.